Intrоductiоn

 Limited Perspectives and Innovation

-Teams that are ingrained in a company's culture and way of doing things may sometimes lack fresh perspectives or innovative approaches that external teams might bring.
+In-house teams, while familiar with company culture, may lack the fresh perspectives external teams offer.
 This can potentially lead to stagnation in creative problem-solving.

-Cost Considerations of an In-House Software Development Team
+Cost Considerations of Expertise of an In-House Software Development Team

 The Challenges of Recruiting IT Specialists for In-House Teams